Electronic bicycles (eBikes) are here!

 What does this mean for eBikes and the Angeles National Forest?

-However, the new California eBike law legalizes use on many State lands if the trail currently allows bikes AND the local land managers have not restricted eBikes.
+The new California eBike law legalizes use on many State lands if the trail currently allows bikes AND the local land managers have not restricted eBikes.
 When riding on State land be sure to be courteous of other trail users and yield/stop for hikers and equestrians.

 City and County lands can all have different policies on eBikes.
 If you are not sure, get in touch with local land managers to verify whether they allow eBikes.